Daniel J. Craig

 Senior Hydrogeologist/Groundwater Modeler

-Expertise:Mr. Craig's professional career spans 29 years.
-He is an experienced project manager and technical hydrogeologist with expertise in all aspects of groundwater supply and groundwater contamination.
-He has specific expertise in advanced quantitative analysis including application of almost all groundwater flow and solute transport models.
-He is an original MODFLOW and MT3D user and an advanced hands-on user of all GMS modules.
+Expertise:Mr. Craig's professional career spans 33 years.
+He is an experienced project manager and technical hydrogeologist with expertise in all aspects of groundwater supply.
+He has expertise in advanced quantitative analysis including application of almost all groundwater flow and solute transport models.
+He is an original MODFLOW and MT3D user and an advanced user of GMS.

 Dan has been involved in numerous groundwater supply projects including private and municipal supply well and aquifer recharge systems.
 He is experienced in hydrologic data collection; construction of groundwater supply, injection, and monitoring wells; and design of pumping and treatment systems.
 Dan has also worked on numerous groundwater contamination and site remediation projects, and routinely evaluates fate and transport of solutes in groundwater.
-He has conducted strategic analysis and planning on behalf of a variety of clients, including water and wastewater agencies, chemical and petroleum companies, semiconductor and microcomputer companies, manufacturing companies, nuclear facilities, landfills, land developers, legal counsel, and federal, state, county, and city governments.
-He has also been designated as an expert witness for several groundwater litigation matters.
+He has conducted strategic analysis and planning on behalf of a variety of clients, including water and wastewater agencies, private companies, legal counsel, and federal, state, county, and city governments.
+He has been designated as an expert witness for several groundwater lawsuits.

 Certified Hydrogeologist California, No. 66